YulduzB/YulduzB/README.md

  😊   I am Yulduz Buranabaeva, a fourth year student of Management Information Systems at Kafkas University.

- 🎈   I am working towards becoming a frontend developer and constantly learning new things.
+ 🎈  I am working hard to become a web developer and always trying to learn new things.

  ✨   On my GitHub profile, I share the projects I am working on to improve my skills.